 The George Washington University Hospital, Department of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.

 - 2.00 ACPE PharmacistThe George Washington University School of Medicine and Health Sciences is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 - 2.00 ACPE Pharmacy technicianThe George Washington University School of Medicine and Health Sciences is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 - 2.00 AMA PRA Category 1 Credit™The George Washington University School of Medicine and Health Sciences is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 - This educational activity has been tested in the latest versions of Internet Explorer, Edge, Firefox, Safari, and Chrome browsers on Windows or Macintosh computers.

 - The Safari, Firefox, or Chrome browsers are recommended for best results.

 - The Internet Explorer browser is not recommended.
 If you must use Internet Explorer, please update to version 11, which is the only version supported by Microsoft at this writing.

-Adobe PDF for file download
+Adobe Reader for PDF file download